How Do I Store My Soap?

 Do Your Soaps Comply with the UK Cosmetic Safety Regulations?

 All of our products carry a safety report for each product.
 We have used UK independent accessors.
 Our soap and salt products labels fully comply with all governing UK legislation.
 All of our labels carry the INCI naming standards that are requested by the government.
-We also have a documented good manufacturing process, data safety sheets and batch reports are created.
-This is called a PIF - Product Information File.
+We also have a documented 'Good Manufacturing Process (GMP), data safety sheets and batch reports are created and logged within a PIF - Product Information File.

 How Do You Weigh Your Product?